signum-network/signum-pool/react-pool/README.md

 ## How to implement extra links on your header 🕹️

-If you want extra links to be put in your header, you must go to the file `pool.properties` and find and customize the variable `extraPoolUrl`
+If you want extra links to be put in your header, you must go to the file `pool.properties` and find and customize the variable `extraMenuItems`

 > The variable is a `String` which is contained as JSON data, look at the next example